 Employers may or may not offer life insurance as part of your remuneration package and so it is definitely worth checking to see if you have any 'death-in-service' benefits.
 If you are not sure, check with your HR team as it should be listed in your benefits package.
 If you have a death-in-service benefit, then you can choose to view this one of two ways.

 - You can rely on that life insurance to cover your needs and just top it up with a policy to cover any additional amount that you need.
 This will reduce the cost of your life insurance because some of it will be funded by your employer.

 - You can see it as a bonus and arrange your life insurance as though you don't have your employer's life insurance.
 This will safeguard you if your employer removes the benefit or if you change jobs and lose your benefits as a result.

 How will my life insurance money reach the people I intended it for?

-How much should I spend on life insurance?
+Choosing how much to spend on life insurance

 Here are a few tips:

-- Try to keep in mind that you'll probably be paying the price you agree for the duration of the policy.
+- Try to keep in mind that you'll probably be paying the price you agree to for the duration of the policy.

 - It's not an investment, so you're not going to get the money back if you don't die during the term. (unless you've bought an investment-linked product)